cliffordlab/cliffordlab.github.io/info.md

 ## Contacting BMI

-If you wish to get in touch with Prof. Clifford please email him (`gari AT gatech.edu`) and ensure you cc the BMI admin (`bmi-admin AT emory.edu`) who will help arrange a meeting.
-If you do not cc the admin your email may go into the void.
+If you wish to get in touch with Prof. Clifford please email him (`gari AT gatech.edu`) and CC the BMI admin (`bmi-admin AT emory.edu`) who will help arrange a meeting.

+---

 # Onboarding

-Everyone joining the Clifford Lab has a few logistical to-dos.

-This post outlines what to do, and how.
+This post outlines what to do, and how, when you join the lab.

 0. [Joining the lab](#joining-the-lab)
 1. [Access to Building](#access-to-building)